Gingivitis (gum inflammation)

 • using mouthwash daily after brushing to further reduce bacteria in your mouth.

-For acute gingivitis, use a mouth rinse such as Colgate Savacol for up to 2 weeks (longer-term use may stain your teeth).
-If your gingivitis is chronic, use any mouthwash daily.
+For acute gingivitis, use a mouth rinse such as Colgate Savacol for up to 2 weeks (longer-term use may stain your teeth and it's the wrong type of mouthwash for long-term use).
+If your gingivitis is ongoing, use any supermarket type of mouthwash daily.
 If your gingivitis persists, see a dentist.

 You should also: